5-k/PerfAnalyzer/README.md

 - Produces Results for Analysis by publishing it to artifacts.
 - Uploads results to Azure Storage account using Static Store for viewing results through a online link.
 - Cross platform - Can be integrated along with any project
-- Can be used as a regression/integration test in build pipeline to ensure usecases pass per PR Request
+- Can be used as a regression/integration test in build pipeline to ensure use-cases pass per PR Request
 - Can be used to tune and optimize performance based on the analysis.
 - Can Fail task if the JMeter results any failure.
-This would help in continious integration test to idenitfy any breaking change.
-Integrating this in build pipeline would help idenify any breaking change before merge to main.
+This would help in continuous integration test to identify any breaking change.
+Integrating this in build pipeline would help identify any breaking change before merge to main.